kryptogo/jobs/README.md

 - Analytical and curios mindset with a problem-solving aptitude
 - Experience in QA, Agile framework or project management a huge plus

-#### Quality Intern

-**2-3 days/week, at least 6-month employment, senior students are welcome**

-You will work as a part of the team to ensure that our products/functions are awesome.
-You can gain quality testing skill with our world-class RD team.
-To succeed in this role, you possess a keen eye for detail and excellent communication skills.

-**Responsibilities**:

-- Work with cross-functional teams to ensure quality throughout the software development life cycle
-- Execute/Evaluate test cases and analyse test results
-- Preparing test reports for tracking and analysis
-- Troubleshoot issues

-**Essential Requirements**:

-- Senior year university/graduate student; CS/information major, economy major, business major is a plus.
-- Strong communication skills in Mandarin and English.
-- Logical, detail-oriented, and sensitive to numbers.
-- Excellent skills in analyzing.
-- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
-- Ability to troubleshoot and document errors
-- Analytical and curios mindset with a problem-solving aptitude

 ---

 ### DESIGN